jonas-sk/pine-maastricht/site/content/project/conference-2019.md

         intersection of the Social Sciences and the Humanities, including History of Political Thought and Distributive Justice in Contemporary Political Philosophy.
+    - heading: Dr. Dirk Ehnts
+      imageUrl: /img/dirk-ehnts-sq.jpeg
+      text: >-
+        Dr. Dirk Ehnts is an economist, based in Berlin, married with two children.
+Speaker of the board of Pufendorf-Gesellschaft e.
+V., organizer of the first European MMT conference and author of "Modern Monetary Theory and European Macroeconomics" and the forthcoming textbook "Money and Banking: New Foundations of Macroeconomics
     - heading: Birte Strunk
       imageUrl: /img/birte-strunck-sq.jpg
       text: >-